-Now we'll adjust the spacing of walls with more precision.
+Now you can adjust the spacing of walls with more precision.
 There are a couple of ways to move walls into position, but the fastest and most accurate uses dimension lines.
-For more information about using dimensions to relocate objects with accuracy, see "Moving Objects Using Dimensions" on page 932 of the Reference Manual.
+For more information about using dimensions to move objects with accuracy, see "Moving Objects Using Dimensions" on page 989 of the Reference Manual.